RPIForge/website/README.md

 And then once the containers are up attach to the web container using the following command to the instance

-	-  docker-compose exec web bash
+	-  docker exec  -it forge-web bash

 ### Normal Install
 #### Python